-J. Plan of Study.
+Plan of Study.
 The development of a Plan of Study at the doctoral level is the responsibility of the student working together with his or her adviser.
 A formal Plan of Study must accompany the departmental request to the Graduate College for permission to conduct the comprehensive examination.
 The plan will provide a listing of all graduate courses taken that apply toward the degree and a listing of courses in progress or to be completed after the comprehensive examination.
 Graduate students must have a UI Cumulative GPA of 3.00 for degree clearance.
 Via degree audit, a student's Program GPA is used for degree clearance when a program has established a higher minimum graduation GPA.

 The comprehensive examination is not a deferred qualifying examination.
 It is intended to evaluate a candidate's mastery of the subject at or near the end of the candidate's formal preparation and prior to the completion of the dissertation.
 The comprehensive examination and the final examination, which is concerned chiefly with defense of the thesis and related subjects, are the two principal examinations for the Ph.D and D.M.A. doctoral degrees.

 The comprehensive examination will be evaluated by a convened meeting of the committee.
 Each committee member will sign the examination report as satisfactory, reservations, or unsatisfactory.
 The completed exam warrant will be submitted to the Graduate College office within fourteen days after the completion of the examination.
 Two "unsatisfactory" votes will make the committee report unsatisfactory.